 Why You Shouldn’t Get Husband or Wife Name Tattoos

-Getting a tattoo of your partner’s name might seem like a romantic gesture or display of lifelong commitment, but these symbols do not always hold up over time.
-Husband or wife name tattoos have associations with bad luck, divorce, and painful tattoo removals across cultures and tattoo experts.
+Getting a tattoo of your partner’s name might seem like a romantic gesture or display of lifelong commitment, although these symbols do not always hold up over time.
+Husband or wife name tattoos have associations with bad luck, divorce and painful tattoo removals across cultures and tattoo experts.